 Gail Mayer, Humane Education Instructor, teaches in school and after school humane education programs throughout NYC public schools and other venues, encouraging students to think critically about issues currently facing people, animals, and the planet.
 She received a B.S. and B.A. from the University of Florida and a M.S. in Human Development and Family Studies from Penn State, where she also worked as a researcher studying parent and child development, and facilitated an evidence-based adolescent substance abuse prevention program.
 Before joining HEART staff, Gail was a HEART volunteer, worked for The Humane League and volunteered with many animal protection organizations.

-Priscilla Mezrahi, Humane Education Instructor, teaches with HEART part-time on Long Island and helps increase awareness of the humane education mandate in New York State.
+Priscilla Mezrahi, Humane Education Instructor, teaches with HEART on Long Island and helps increase awareness of the humane education mandate in New York State.
 She holds a B.A. and M.A. in speech-language pathology from St. John’s University.
 She is a licensed speech-language pathologist who has worked with children and adults in a variety of settings.
 She is also an adjunct professor for communication sciences and disorders at St. John’s University.
 Priscilla is a District Leader Volunteer with the Humane Society of the United States (HSUS) helping to advance federal and state animal protection legislative agenda.
 Prior to joining HEART, she was providing humane education lessons as a district leader volunteer with HSUS.

 Jeannie Russell, Service Learning Director, has had over 25 years experience working with children and their families in a wide variety of educational and social service settings.
 She has a Masters in Education from Bank Street College and a B.A. from Barnard College.
 She began teaching in special needs pre-school programs, and then helped to pioneer some of the earliest projects in New York City to reach out to homeless children in welfare hotels and in shelters, many of whom were not receiving any educational support at all.
 She went on to work as Director of Children’s Services for Sanctuary for Families’ domestic violence family shelter, creating and supervising educational, recreational and therapeutic programs for children at all age levels.
 Before joining HEART, Jeannie served as Director of the Early Impact Family Program, which provides advocacy, family therapy and supportive services to families who have a child in residential care within the foster care system, and young children still in the home.
 She also worked as Director of Children and Family Programs with the Bronx Ethical Culture Society where she created a comprehensive, multi-age “Ethics For Kids” curriculum.